MatiseAms/generator-matise/README.md

 # Wordpress
 - grunt builddockercontainer
-- docker start 'appName'
+- grunt startcontainer
 - grunt bowerinit
 - grunt

+To see the running containers use:
+- docker ps

+To see all containers (both running en not running):
+- docker ps -a

 To stop a docker container use:
-- docker stop 'appName'
+- grunt stopcontainer

 Destroy a docker container:
-- docker rm 'appName'
+- grunt destroycontainer

 # Wordpress Docker Database
 - User: admin